JeffersonLobato/Studing-Data-Science-and-Machine-Learning/.ipynb_checkpoints/README-checkpoint.md

 <h1 style="text-align: center;">My study about Data Science and Machine Learning with Python</h1>

 <p style="text-align: justify;">
-In this repository, there are the register of my learning about Data Science and Machine Learning with Python throught <a href="https://asimov.academy/" target="_blank">Asimov Academy</a>.
+In this repository, there are the register of my learning about Data Science and Machine Learning with Python throught <a href="https://asimov.academy/">Asimov Academy</a>.
 There are some projects and notes.
 </p>